 Gary Roberts started his career in line work in 1967.
 He completed his 4-year apprenticeship with the Northeast Joint Apprenticeship Training Program in 1971, and had been a member of the International Brotherhood of Electrical Workers out of Local 42, for the past forty-three years.
-Gary and his brothers entered the International Lineman Rodeo in Kansas City.
-Missouri and won the title of Construchad the opportunity to work in so many places across the country, he had the unique opportunity to encounter a variety of job experiences and knowledge along the way.
-This experience gave him a background for how to train students properly and safely.
+Gary and his brothers entered the International Lineman Rodeo in Kansas City, Missouri and won the title of Construction Champions in 1989.